ferrocene/ferrocene/src/types-and-traits.rst

 address that is a multiple of ``N``.

 :dp:`fls_1pbwigq6f3ha`
-The :t:`size` of a :t:`value` is the offset in bytes between successive elements in :t:`array type` ``[T, N]`` where ``T`` is the :t:`type` of the :t:`value`, including any padding for :t:`alignment`. :t:`Size` is a multiple of the :t:`alignment`.
+The :t:`size` of a :t:`type` is the offset in bytes between successive elements in :t:`array type` ``[T, N]`` where ``T`` is the :t:`type` of the :t:`value`, including any padding for :t:`alignment`. :t:`Size` is a multiple of the :t:`alignment`.